0jscsshtml/brickscodes/README.md

 * Separate modal for Core Framework Variables.
 * When deactivate plugin, you may choose to keep Core Framework.
 * Core Framework dark/light mode toggle in Builder.
+###### Custom Framework Integration
+* Upload your custom framework stylesheet, let Brickscodes automatically import Classes and Variables in to Builder and enqueue stylesheet in Canvas and Frontend
 ## Custom Elements
 ###### 3D Model Viewer
 * Support glb/gltf, model animation, lazy load, camera control, etc.